 They also state that your funds are protected by industry-leading security protocols and that they will never share your private data without your permission.

 One of the biggest downfalls is eToro’s support.
-Customers can contact eToro support via a live chat system or using a web-based ticketing system which will provide a response via email.
+Customers can contact eToro support via a live chat system or using a web-based ticketing system that will provide a response via email.
 I personally found the live chat system very hard to find on their website which I eventually found under their customer services page.
 Just note that this is only available in certain regions.

 Not having your issues resolved in a reasonable timeframe can quickly lose the support and trust of a customer, however small that query may be.
 This is something eToro will need to resolve if they want to become a major player in this market.